choripan-systems/Documentation/noBLE/Firmware-Install-On-Windows.md

     0x10000 noBLE.bin
 ```

-The command will take a few seconds to write the firmware into the flash memory of the ESP32 device.
+The command should take about 20 seconds to write the firmware image into the flash memory of the ESP32 device.

 If the command completes successfully, the last message printed on the terminal should say:

 ```

 Hard resetting via RTS pin...
 ```